 Which one should you choose?

 Choose Orbit if your main goal is to track subscriptions, trials, recurring bills, and renewal dates on iPhone.
-Choose Rocket Money if you want a broader personal finance product with bank-connected budgeting, spending analysis, and subscription management as part of a larger dashboard.
+Choose Rocket Money if you want a broader personal finance product built around linked accounts, budgeting, spending analysis, bill negotiation, and subscription management inside a larger dashboard.

 The difference is focus.
 Orbit treats subscription clarity as the whole product.
 Rocket Money belongs to the wider personal finance category.